ExistedGit/Dota2Cheat/README.md

 # Features
 To open the cheat menu, press Insert

-Dota2Cheat follows the legit paradigm, so you probably won't see AutoStop, AutoLastHit or AutoSteal here.
-Not only because I don't have time for complicated multipurpose scripts for each hero, but also because they can often be spotted without even replaying the game.
-It's also my personal opinion that if you can't press two buttons in a sequence, then perhaps Dota is not for you.

-This list is no longer subject to frequent change as I'm only refining existing features.
-I have little interest in just reusing instruments I already have.
-I'd much rather have a good cheat with a few truly needed features than a detectable, crashing, lagging monstrosity.
+WARNING!
+Legit features ahead, no scripts that play the game for you!

 * Automation:
   * AutoAccept:
     * Customizable delay
-  * Uses Magic Wand and Faerie Fire with customizable health tresholds
+  * AutoHeal with customizable health tresholds
   * AutoMidas with customizable min XP reward
-  * Bounty rune & Aegis pickup
+  * Bounty rune & Aegis snatcher
-  * Redirects spell casts from illusions to the real hero
+  * CastRedirection™(always casts on real hero)
-  * Mana & HP abuse with items like Arcane Boots
+  * Mana & HP abuse
   * AutoDodge for projectiles
   * ~~Tome of Knowledge purchase~~ RIP on 21.04.2023.
 Goodbye, sweet prince.

 * Information:
   * Maphack:
     * Teleport Tracker — draws enemy TPs on the map
-    * Particle MapHack — shows heroes in FoW when they create particles(if possible)
+    * Particle MapHack — shows particles in FoW and identifies their source()
-  * AbilityESP & ItemESP
+  * AbilityESP™(abilities & items)
   * Bars:
     * Manabars
     * HP amount displayed on healthbar
   * Indicators
     * Speed indicator — shows whether you are faster or slower than the enemy
     * Kill indicator — shows if you can kill the enemy with a nuke(if your hero has one).
 If you can't, shows how much more health there is than the treshold.
-  * Draw circles of custom radius around you hero(e. g. to see XP receiving range)
+  * Draw circles of custom radius around your hero(e. g. to see XP receiving range)
   * Shows point-cast spells(Sunstrike, Torrent, Light Strike Array)
   * Modifier Revealer:
     * Shows target-cast spells(Assassinate, Charge of Darkness)
     * Shows Linken's Sphere on everyone
     * Shows True Sight on allies and wards
-  * Renders any and all possible particles, including in FoW
   * Customizable enemy illusion coloring
   * Shows trajectories of enemy projectiles like Mirana's arrow and non-projectile abilities like Meat Hook
   * ~~Visible by Enemy~~ RIP on 21.02.2023, you shall not be forgotten